derektypist/scheme-tracker/README.md

 ## UX

 As a user, I want to perform an action so that I can perform a goal.
+Users can be individuals or businesses.

 I want to edit a scheme in order to update my progress for example.